Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Ferd had been sitting on his tail on the floor, obviously contemplating the situation.
 "Interesting, they pick you instead of some other man."

 That was an interesting observation, actually.
-Ferd was probably hoping he’d be put in charge, because frankly...he was good enough to do the job.
+Ferd was probably hoping he’d be put in charge, because frankly... he was good enough to do the job.
 The Ten’Gewek were *surprising* people in a lot of ways.
-Surprising, intelligent, ridiculously capable...but not wise to the ways of "sky-magic."
+Surprising, intelligent, ridiculously capable... but not wise to the ways of "sky-magic."
 For all their remarkable *everything,* they just didn’t know enough yet.
-One day, probably...but not today.
+One day, probably... but not today.

 Hoeff had the perfect retort to diffuse the situation.
 "I s’pose they wanted someone dumb enough to wrassle with you, and someone who can throw you across the floor, too."

 That sold it right there.
-Ten’Gewek psychology was...not *really* alien, but it was definitely *extreme.* And Hoeff clearly knew it, by both complimenting the massive Given-Man and asserting his own capability at the same time.
+Ten’Gewek psychology was... not *really* alien, but it was definitely *extreme.* And Hoeff clearly knew it, by both complimenting the massive Given-Man and asserting his own capability at the same time.

 Ferd trilled, and all matters of leadership were resolved.